 Today in Tedium: The move of the television airwaves from analog to digital in 2009 was perhaps the most unusual case of planned obsolescence in the modern age.
 Here was a decision, mandated by the Telecommunications Act of 1996 and forced upon hundreds of millions of people at once, that threw lots of people out of their routine.
-Many folks weren't ready, or maybe they didn't care enough about their TV signal quality to upgrade.
-But seven years ago, the United States finally threw out its old rabbit-ear antennas and replaced them with something a little more digital in nature—no matter how much it hurt.
-Today's Tedium ponders the flickering embers of our recent televised past. — Ernie @ Tedium
+Many folks weren’t ready, or maybe they didn’t care enough about their TV signal quality to upgrade.
+But a decade ago, the United States finally threw out its old rabbit-ear antennas and replaced them with something a little more digital in nature—no matter how much it hurt.
+Today’s Tedium ponders the flickering embers of our recent televised past. — Ernie @ Tedium

 The number of local TV stations that launched digital television test feeds on November 1, 1998, according to a Federal Communications Commission report on the formulation of digital TV technology.
 The feeds, based in the 10 largest television markets, were very limited at first.
 A 1998 CNN report noted that one of the first programs to show up in a digital format was a screening of 101 Dalmatians, which only people who owned $5,000 television sets (or bought adapters for their not-as-good screens) could afford to see in the high-quality format.